 Glaucoma is typically diagnosed through a comprehensive eye exam, testing of the peripheral vision and a sophisticated, computerized assessment of the optic nerves.
 Though glaucoma is not curable, it can frequently be stabilized using medication, minimally invasive laser treatment, or, in some cases, incisional glaucoma surgery.
 Don’t hesitate to contact SightMD today to arrange a consultation – we would be happy to help.

-Glaucoma, of which there are many types, has no symptoms at first.
-Though a lack of symptoms may sound positive, in fact, it can prove quite detrimental in the long run, as early treatment of glaucoma is the best way to ensure preservation of vision.
-Treatment of glaucoma can prevent vision degradation, but any vision loss that has already occurred is permanent, so treating the disease before it has a chance to impact clarity of vision is important.
-If symptoms do occur, you likely will experience the following as your vision begins to deteriorate:
+Primary open angle glaucoma, the most common type of glaucoma, is typically asymptomatic in its early stages.
+Early diagnosis and treatment of glaucoma is the best way to ensure preservation of vision.
+Treatment of glaucoma can prevent or delay vision degradation.
+Any vision loss that has already occurred is irreversible; therefore, treating the disease before it becomes symptomatic is critically important.
+If symptoms do occur, you may experience the following as your vision begins to deteriorate:

 - Loss of peripheral vision

 - Tunnel vision

 - Loss of central vision, leading to blindness

 If you suffer any of these symptoms, we urge you to seek treatment today.
 If you are an at-risk individual and have yet to experience symptoms, we still encourage you to undergo glaucoma diagnostic testing at one of our locations.